jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 The first step is to create a new project to hold the files that will make up the Share tier AMP.
 That works exactly as it did for the repo tier AMP.
 Do this:

 1. Change directories to $TUTORIAL_HOME, then create a new project using Alfresco Maven SDK.
-2. This time, specify the Share AMP archetype (option 3).
+2. This time, specify the Alfresco Share JAR archetype (option 5).
 3. Specify "com.someco" as the `groupId`.
 4. Specify "content-tutorial-share" as the `artifactId`.